mauricereigman/RxJS-workshop/src/app/README.md

 #practical observable operators

 ### assignment 1: finding cast members for show$
-`the property show$ contains a show.
-Use this show to get all the castMembers of it using the castMembersForShow$() method and print them on the template remember not to do any side effects and stay inside the reactive stream`
+`the Observable property show$ contains a show.
+Use this show to get all the castMembers of it using the castMembersForShow$(id: number) method and print them on the template remember not to do any side effects and stay inside the reactive stream`

 HINTS: